Yiranluc/Wordle/README.md

 ## What assumptions did you make while working on this assignment?

+We assumed that the players in our game know a lot of 6-letter and 7-letter English words.
+Since in our games, we only allow user to enter words with either 6 or 7 letters.
+And in our word database, we only included around 2000 words in total which can be identified as valid English words.
+In addition, we did not check if the words we included are rather common or not.
+It means that players are very likely to be prompted with the message 'the word is not valid' although they entered a valid English word in the game, simply because our database is not huge enough.

 ## How long did this assignment take to complete?